Chavakkad

 Chavakkad, formerly Chowghat, is a municipality in Thrissur district of the Indian state of Kerala.
 Chavakkad is known for its beach and fishing.
-It lies on National Highway 66 and is located about 83 km north of the city of Kochi, 26 km northwest of Thrissur, and 24 km south of Ponnani.
+It lies on National Highway 66, located approximately 26 km northwest of district headquarters Thrissur, 80 km north of the major city Kochi and 25 km south of the coastal town Ponnani.

 History

 Chavakkad (Koottungal) is famous for its communal harmony and diversity among people.
 The famous Manathala Juma Masjid situated in Chavakked.
 St. Thomas Church which is founded by St. Thomas the Apostle in 52 AD is situated at Palayoor, Chavakkad is believed to be the first church in South Asia.
 Manathala Vishwanatha temple is another landmark in Chavakkad.
 Koottungalangadi is famous for trade in the earlier era.
 The town's anglicized name was Chowghat.
 It was renamed Chavakkad in the early 1970s, much earlier than other towns and cities in Kerala were renamed.